Cladomelea debeeri

 Cladomelea debeeri is a species of spider in the orb-weaver spider family Araneidae, found in South Africa.
 It was first described in 2004.
 Cladomelea species, including C. debeeri, are "bolas spiders" – adult females capture their prey by using one or more sticky drops on the end of a line which they swing, usually catching male moths attracted by the release of an analogue of the attractant sex pheromone produced by the female moth.
 Juvenile and adult male bolas spiders do not use a bolas, catching prey with their legs alone.

+Distribution

+Cladomelea debeeri is endemic to KwaZulu-Natal, South Africa.
+The species is known from two localities at elevations ranging from 722 to 1,150 m above sea level.